David Grace (basketball)

-David Grace is an American basketball coach who has coached with a high degree of success at multiple levels such as D1 college, high school, and AAU, and is retired from the United States Air Force.
-He is currently the Head Coach at Campbell Hall School in Studio City, CA. He was previously Head Coach at Centennial HS in Peoria, AZ.
-At the D1 college level he was most recently the associate head coach for the Vanderbilt Commodores of the Southeastern Conference under former NBA great Jerry Stackhouse.
+David Grace is an American college basketball coach who has had a high degree of success at multiple levels such as high D1 college, high school, and AAU, and is retired from the United States Air Force.
+He is the current Head Coach at Florida Southwestern State College in Fort Myers, Florida and the former Head Coach at Campbell Hall School in Studio City, CA. He left the school after taking it to consecutive Division 1A and 2A Elite 8s in the California state championship tournament last year and the year before for the first time in school history.
+He was previously Head Coach at Centennial HS in Peoria, AZ and took them to the AZ State Championship Final Four.
+At the high D1 college level he was most recently the associate head coach for the Vanderbilt Commodores of the Southeastern Conference under former NBA great Jerry Stackhouse.

 Military career

 Grace grew up in Aberdeen, Maryland, while his father Gerald worked long hours as a mechanic and his mother worked as a beautician.
 He began military life after his mother remarried a serviceman and then moved to a series of bases over the years.
 He joined the United States Air Force at age 18 and served for 20 years.
 For 16 years, as a fuel specialist and accountant, Grace traveled between Air Force bases in Turkey, Germany, Spain, Sicily (Comiso AB), Saudi Arabia, Georgia, and Virginia before settling down at Luke AFB in the Phoenix, Arizona area for the last few years of his enlistment.

 A decorated former technical sergeant who has seen combat in Operation Desert Storm, Grace is a supporter of his fellow military veterans, especially those who have faced challenges after they have returned home from war zones.
 Jeff Eisenberg of Yahoo Sports said the importance of discipline, teamwork, and following the chain of command became ingrained in Grace, and three months in Saudi Arabia (during Operation Desert Storm) also taught him to appreciate the difference between the life-threatening pressure of a combat zone and the day-to-day challenges of a job.